 Charity project along with the Friends of the Baltic Seal Fund

 Currently there are no more than two hundred Baltic ringed seals in the Gulf of Finland, and forty years ago the region was inhabited by several thousand species.
-The subspecies are on the brink of extinction here in the Russian Federation, and if we don’t take urgent measures, these rare sea mammals will disappear from the Gulf of Finland.
+The subspecies are on the brink of extinction, and if we don’t take urgent measures, these rare sea mammals will disappear from the Gulf of Finland.
 Our charity project along with the Friends of the Baltic Seal is a great chance to tell about the existing problem and possible ways to solve it.

 “Saving the Planet” – new section on our website